Thiruvananthapuram: Late Modern period

-Contemporary Period
+Contemporary period

 The early 20th century was an age of tremendous political and social changes in the city.
 The Sree Moolam Popular Assembly, established in 1904, was the first democratically elected legislative council in any Indian state.
 Despite not being under the direct control of the British Empire at any time, the city featured prominently in India's freedom struggle.
 The Indian National Congress had a very active presence in Thiruvananthapuram.
 A meeting of the Indian National Congress presided by Dr Pattabhi Sitaramaiah was held here in 1938.

 Kowdiar Palace built-in 1915 was the official residence of the Travancore Royal Family.

 The Thiruvananthapuram Municipality came into existence in 1920 as the first municipality in the Travancore region.
-The municipality was converted into a corporation on 30 October 1940, during the period of Chitra Thirunal Bala Rama Varma, who took over in 1931.
+The municipality was converted into a corporation on 30 October 1940, during the period of Chitra Thirunal Bala Rama Varma, who had taken over in 1931.
 The city witnessed multi-faceted progress during his period.
 The promulgation of the "Temple Entry Proclamation" (1936) was an act that underlined social emancipation.
 This era also saw the establishment of the University of Travancore in 1937, which later became Kerala University.

-Modern Period
+Modern period

 With the end of British rule in 1947, Travancore chose to join the Indian union.
 The first popularly elected ministry, headed by Pattom Thanu Pillai, was installed in office on 24 March 1948.
 In 1949, Thiruvananthapuram became the capital of Thiru-Kochi, the state formed by the integration of Travancore with its northern neighbour, the Kochi.
 The king of Travancore, Chitra Thirunal Bala Rama Varma, became the Rajpramukh of the Travancore-Cochin Union from 1 July 1949 until 31 October 1956.
 When the state of Kerala was formed on 1 November 1956, Thiruvananthapuram became its capital.

 With the establishment of Thumba Equatorial Rocket Launching Station (TERLS) in 1962, Thiruvananthapuram became the cradle of India's ambitious space programme.
-The first Indian space rocket was developed and launched from the Vikram Sarabhai Space Centre (VSSC) in the outskirts of the city in 1963.
+The first Indian space rocket was developed and launched from the Vikram Sarabhai Space Centre (VSSC) on the outskirts of the city in 1963.
 Several establishments of the Indian Space Research Organisation (ISRO) were later established in Thiruvananthapuram.

 A significant milestone in the city's recent history was the establishment of Technopark—India's first IT park—in 1995.
 Technopark has developed into the largest IT park in the geographical area, employing around 62,000 people in 450 companies.